Magic vs. Hawks Prediction & Picks - November 9

 - Atlanta hasn't covered the spread as a 3.5-point favorite or more this season, while Orlando covers as an underdog of 3.5 or more 66.7% of the time.

-- As a moneyline underdog this year, the Magic are 1-3, while the Hawks are 1-1 as moneyline favorites.
+- As a moneyline underdog this season, the Magic are 1-3, while the Hawks are 1-1 as moneyline favorites.

 Put your picks to the test and bet on the Magic with BetMGM Sportsbook.